Vyral/sandy-eagon-blog/_posts/2026-01-20-is-your-home-cozy-enough-for-2026-let-s-talk-comfort-and-market-stability.md

 {% include excerpt.html %}

-I want to talk to you about what's hot when it’s not.
+I want to talk to you about what’s hot when it’s not.

 As we enter January 2026, it’s cold out there, but fortunately, it doesn’t have to be that way inside our homes.
 Here are three things that I think are amazing when the weather is cold, and we want to make things warm and inviting inside our home: